norvig/paip-lisp/docs/chapter1.md

 For long programs, waiting for the compiler occupied a large portion of the debugging time.
 In Lisp one normally writes a few small functions at a time, getting feedback from the Lisp system after evaluating each one.
 This is known as an *interactive* environment.
-When it cornes time to make a change, only the changed functions need to be recompiled, so the wait is much shorter.
+When it comes time to make a change, only the changed functions need to be recompiled, so the wait is much shorter.
 In addition, the Lisp programmer can debug by typing in arbitrary expressions at any time.
 This is a big improvement over editing the program to introduce print statements and recompiling.
 Notice that the distinction between *interactive* and a *batch* languages is separate from the distinction between *interpreted* and *compiled* languages.